 It was a great place to stay with our family to enjoy a different kind of camping.

 If you’re looking for a home base campground to take part in all that San Diego has to offer, then this is a great choice.
-We enjoyed touring the Midway Aircraft Carrier Museum about 30 minutes away as well as our kids’ favourite attraction – Legoland California!
+SeaWorld was a day full of laughter, learning, screaming and exploring!
+(20 minutes away).
+We also enjoyed touring the Midway Aircraft Carrier Museum about 30 minutes away as well as our kids’ favourite attraction – Legoland California!
 (45 minute drive).

 San Diego Metro KOA Campground